 Three Earls of Marlborough lived here.
 On Sir James Ley’s death his son Henry became the 2nd Earl and MP for Westbury and Devizes.
 Sir James’ grandson, James, became the 3rd Earl but died fighting the Dutch fleet off Lowestoft.

-This room contains desks and space for meeting, training or “break-outs”.
+This room is set up cabaret style and provides space for meeting, training or “break-outs”.

-With an 87-inch presentation screen and speakers, this space easily converts into a Conference Venue/Event Space, in theatre or banquet style for up to 120 delegates.
+With an 87-inch presentation screen and speakers, this space easily converts into a Conference Venue/Event Space, in theatre style for up to 100 delegates or Cabaret style for up to 64 delegates.

 This was originally created as a “Palm House” by philanthropist Henry Ludlow in the 1800s.
 It then became a swimming pool in the 1970s, a Conservatory under the National Trust, and today it houses our Café.